 You can also go on to study at master’s degree level.
 Arden University offers a variety of master’s programmes and we are developing many more.
 Keep looking for further developments!

-In line with most other criminology courses offered by UK universities, this course is not accredited by a professional body.
 The course stands out in that the topics you’ll study have a global focus that is relevant anywhere in the world.
 Avoiding the Western-centric focus of many undergraduate criminology courses, your course content will give you experience and knowledge you can apply to careers both at home and internationally.